selfdual-brain/dexter-manual/source/07-executors.rst

 :math:`Swap \triangleq [order: Order, amountSold: Amount, amountBought: Amount]`

-We think of a swap as a trade done against the liquidity pool, so only one trader is involved.
-This is in contrary to Forex-style exchanges, where an atomic trading action involves always 2 traders.
+We think of a swap as a trade done against the liquidity pool where only one order is involved.
+This is in contrary to Forex-style exchanges, where an atomic trading action involves always 2 orders.

-Swaps
+Given a swap :math:`swap \in Swap` and a Dex s, we

-^^^^^
+Swap-based executor is defined by providing a sequence of swaps upon new order arrival:

-Swaps are atomic executions.
-A single swap represents one portion of tokens converted
+:math:`SwapBasedExecutor \triangleq [MarketState \times Order \rightarrow MarketState]`

 :math:`Swap = []`